mkoohafkan/mkoohafkan.github.io/_posts/2017-01-19-using-github-to-host-blog-comments.md

 [this blog](http://ivanzuzak.info/2011/02/18/github-hosted-comments-for-github-hosted-blogs.html),
 which provides instructions on how to query GitHub issues and load them into a page.
-It might not be the right solution for everyone---you need to hve a GitHub account to comment on issues---but it seemed perfect for me.
+It might not be the right solution for everyone---you need a GitHub account to comment on issues, which some would-be commenters might not have---but it seemed perfect for me.
 I excitedly copied the code into my repository, disabled Disqus, and committed the changes (since I haven't set up Ruby or a Jekyll environment on computer, all of my testing happens live).